jkeohan/rctr-2-14-22/w08d15/intro-to-testing-in-react.md

 ## Working with Enzyme
 [Enzyme](https://github.com/airbnb/enzyme) mimics JQuery's DOM manipulation library to make testing React easier.
-Using Enzyme we can also directly test **state** within a class based component (it doesn't yet support hooks) which the **React Testing Library** cannot do.
+Using Enzyme we can also directly test **state** within a class based component which the **React Testing Library** cannot do.
+It does not yet support testing **state** in functional components.

 ### Setting Up Our Environment For Enzyme